ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > Doctor: “Quit smoking because it is harmful to your health.”<br>
 > Patient: “You, yourself smoke, so I can’t follow your advice.”

-The patient rendered Maria’s statement to be invalid, because Maria smokes, too.
+The patient rendered the doctor’s statement to be invalid, because the doctor smokes, too.
 If the patient presented an objection that smoking is *not* harmful to the health, then it would have been a better position.

 <a name="loaded"></a> Loaded question